Revolution of Dignity: Suicides of former officials

 After Euromaidan, eight former officials tied to Yanukovych's Party of Regions were found to have committed suicide.
 When Newsweek in summer 2015 approached the General Prosecutor's Office about the deaths, the office initially replied that all information about them was a state secret.
 The prosecutor's office later said that four of the deaths were being investigated as murders; a suspect was also charged with murder in a fifth case, the death of prosecutor Sergei Melnychuk.

 Casualties

-After the first day of clashes, 26 people were reported dead: 16 protesters and 10 police officers.
-Those hospitalised included three minors, five journalists, and 79 police officers.
-According to Olga Bogomolets, an honored doctor of Ukraine, "snipers were aiming at heart, lungs and neck".

-Deaths

-From 18 to 19 February, the official death toll according to the Ministry of Healthcare was 28, of whom 10 were police and Berkut troops.

-By 13:00 on 20 February, at least 34 more protesters had been fatally shot by the police, with reporters verifying the bodies (15 at the Kozatsky Hotel, 12 at the Hotel Ukraine, 7 at the Central Post Office).
-In the early afternoon, Kyiv Post journalists reported a further eight bodies on Khreshchatyk Street.
-According to the coordinator of medical services on Independence Square, Oleh Musiy, between 70 and 100 protesters had been killed by 17:30 on 20 February.
-Meanwhile, the Kyiv City State Administration reported 67 deaths based on the number of bodies delivered to forensics.
-The Ministry of Healthcare reported 75 deaths since the start of the conflict.